Analysis: 12 numbers that explain the Seahawks’ season-ending loss to the Packers

 For one last time this season, here is a look at 12 numbers that helped tell the tale of a Seahawks Sunday.

-This particular Sunday proved shattering with Seattle’s season coming to an end following a 28-23 to the Packers in a divisional playoff game.
+This particular Sunday proved shattering, with Seattle’s season coming to an end after a 28-23 loss to the Green Bay Packers in a divisional playoff game.

 8-2 — Seattle’s final road record.
-The Seahawks started 6-0 on the road, which by itself tied a team record for road wins in a season set by the 2013 Super Bowl team.
+The Seahawks started 6-0 on the road, which by itself tied a team record for road victories in a season set by the 2013 Super Bowl team.

 27 — Where the Seahawks will pick in the 2020 draft.
 Seattle has its first-round pick and two second-round picks.
 Seattle’s last 27th pick?
 Rashaad Penny in 2018, which is also the only time Seattle has previously had the 27th pick.
 The best 27th pick ever?
 Quarterback Dan Marino by the Dolphins in 1983, the only Hall of Famer chosen at that spot.
 Another really good one?
 Receiver DeAndre Hopkins by Houston in 2013.

 0 — Turnovers forced by Seattle in the last four games of the season — the final two regular-season games and the two playoff games.
 Seattle had 32 in the first 14 games, which ranked third in the NFL for the season.
 Reviewing the year-by-year statistical tables on Pro Football Reference indicates that has never before happened in Seahawks history.
-There were no turnovers of any kind in the last three games with the Seahawks last committing a turnover against Arizona on Dec.
+There were no turnovers of any kind in the last three games, with the Seahawks last committing a turnover against Arizona on Dec.
 22.

 Plus-10 — Seattle’s final point differential for all 18 games — plus-7 for the regular season and plus-3 for the postseason.

-12 — Marshawn Lynch playoff rushing touchdowns after scoring two more on Sunday, and if this is it for Lynch it’s hard to think of a more fitting number.
+12 — Marshawn Lynch playoff rushing touchdowns after scoring two more Sunday, and if this is it for Lynch it’s hard to think of a more fitting number.
 The 12 ties him for fourth in NFL history with Terrell Davis and John Riggins.
 Both are in the Hall of Fame as are the three ahead of him (Emmitt Smith with 19 and Franco Harris and Thurman Thomas with 16 each).

 37 — Snaps played by Lynch against the Packers, almost equaling the 41 he had combined in his first two games (23 against the 49ers, 18 against the Eagles).
-Lynch finished with 67 yards on 30 carries with 33 yards on 18 carries in two playoff games, 1.8 per attempt.
+Lynch finished with 67 yards on 30 carries, with 33 yards on 18 carries in two playoff games, 1.8 per attempt.
 Lynch has a career playoff per-carry average of 4.6 in 13 games, all with the Seahawks.

 2 — Snaps for Robert Turbin on offense.
 Turbin signed on the same day as Lynch, added as depth behind Lynch and Travis Homer.
 He played only on two plays against the Eagles on offense, though he did have 13 snaps on special teams.